In this article:

 Voting with Mentimeter is anonymous, as we don't set any Voting IDs on the voters or require them to log in.
-Anonymous voting leads to more honest responses and people are more willing to provide their input on different matters.
+We believe that anonymous voting leads to more honest responses and that people are more willing to provide their input on different matters.

-However, we have a few workaround solutions so that you, as a presenter, can analyze the results depending on certain attributes within the audience:
+However, we have a few workarounds so that you, as a presenter, can analyze the results depending on certain attributes within the audience.

-With Multiple Choice questions, you can segment the results according to the results of another question (provided that the other question is also one of those question types).
-Use this for discovering similarities and differences within or between groups, in real-time!
+With Multiple Choice questions, you can segment the results according to the results of another question (provided that the other question is also a Multiple Choice slide).
+Use this for discovering similarities and differences within or between groups, in real-time.

 You can read more about how to use segmentation here.

-Since you can use Open Ended questions to allow your audience to provide free-text answers, this question type can also be used for collecting the voter's name, email, position, or another identifier of your choice.
-Please note that you should inform your audience that their input won't be anonymous if you do ask them for identifiers.
+Since you can use Open Ended questions to allow your audience to provide free-text answers, this question type can also be used for collecting each voter's name, email, position, or another identifier of your choice.
+Please note that you should inform your audience that their input will not be anonymous if you do ask them for identifiers.

-If you have a Pro, Teams or Enterprise subscription you can also use the Quick Form for collecting sensitive information.
+If you have a Pro, Teams or Enterprise subscription, you can also use the Quick Form slide for collecting sensitive information.

-In your Excel export, you can then follow each individual voter to see what s/he answered per question.
+In your Excel export, you can then follow each individual voter to see what s/he answered on each question.